 PA-13.4: Any proposal that would result in a loss of campground spaces can only be approved if they are being replaced elsewhere.
 An exception to this provision may be considered if there are overriding resource protection reasons for the proposal that cannot be otherwise addressed and if there are no feasible relocation or replacement opportunities, based on an analysis of alternatives to the reduction of campground spaces. https://documents.coastal.ca.gov/reports/2003/12/W7a-12-2003.pdf

 Walls and signs are inconsistent with specific design criteria in the LUP.
-This allows for the use of only native materials.
+This allows for the use of only native materials, no plastic, neon & only one sign.

-The permits recently issued by the California Coastal Commission, with no local review, set precedents that threaten the preservation and public access goals of the Big Sur Plan and the California Coastal Act of 1974.
+The permits recently issued by the California Coastal Commission, with no local review, set precedents that threaten the preservation, public access & resource protection goals of the Big Sur Plan and the California Coastal Act of 1974.
 These inconsistencies are not acceptable.

 Update on the new Ventana entry wall and sign and other inconsistencies with Ventana permits issued by the California Coastal Commissions (CCC)

 The Monterey County Historic Resources Review Board took comments (January 4, 2018) from Big Sur residents concerning the lack of local review for development permits issued to Ventana by the CCC.
-The board was also presented with clear evidence that the Ventana sign and wall recently built in front of the Post Homestead (National Historic Registry) is not the wall which the Historic Review Board approved for the project.
-The wall that was approved was a re-build of a historic low, drywall of native stone.
+The board was also presented with clear evidence that the Ventana sign and wall recently built in front of the Post Homestead (National Historic Registry) is not the wall which the Historic Review Board recommended for approval.
+The plan they reviewed was a re-build of a historic low, drywall of native stone.
 The wall that has been built is a much larger, non-native stone, retaining wall and it was moved to the edge of the entry road.
-It was then backfilled to enlarge the food service area of the Homestead which is to be converted to a cafe.
+It was then backfilled to enlarge the food service area of the Homestead which is to be converted to a restaurant.

 This wall represents only one of five serious land use plan inconsistencies in the Ventana permits issued by the CCC in December 2016.
 Thankfully, the Review Board responded clearly and honestly to the inconsistency of the new Homestead wall.
 The CCC and the county have not been responsive to our appeals and complaints of these inconsistencies.
 Please help us take them to task, sign the Big Sur… Let it Be petition.